-▲ DANGER: Improper connection of the equipment-grounding conductor can result in an increased risk of electric shock.
+DANGER: Improper connection of the equipment-grounding conductor can result in an increased risk of electric shock.
 Check with a qualified electrician or serviceman if you are in doubt as to whether the product is properly grounded.
 Do not modify the plug provided with the product-if it will not fit the outlet, have a proper outlet installed by a qualified electrician.

 Your treadmill, like any other type of sophisticated electronic equipment, can be seriously damaged by sudden voltage changes in your home's power.
 Voltage surges, spikes, and noise interference can result from weather conditions or from other appliances being turned on or off.
 To decrease the possibility of your treadmill being damaged, always use a surge suppressor with your treadmill (see drawing 1 at the right).
+To purchase a surge suppressor, see your local REEBOK dealer or call 1-877-994-4999 and order part number 146148.

-To purchase a surge suppressor, call toll-free 1-800-999-3756 and order part number 146148.
 Use only a single-outlet surge suppressor that is UL 1449 listed as a transient voltage surge suppressor (TVSS).
 The surge suppressor must have a UL suppressed voltage rating of 400 volts or less and a minimum surge dissipation of 450 joules.
 The surge suppressor must be electrically rated for 120 volts AC and 15 amps.
+There must be a monitoring light on the surge suppressor to indicate whether it is functioning properly.
+Failure to use a properly functioning surge suppressor could result in damage to the control system of the treadmill.
+If the control system is damaged, the walking belt may change speed or stop unexpectedly, which may result in a fall and serious injury.